-- Books to Support New Homeschool Mom’s – My favourite four books to encourage both the new and veteren home school mom.
+- Books to Support New Homeschool Mom’s – My favorite four books to encourage both the new and veteran home school mom.

 - Homeschooling in a Crisis – The hardest part is knowing what to do when you are confronted with an unexpected turn of events.
 The biggest question home schooler’s face is whether or not to continue on their home educating journey in the midst of a crisis.

 Jennifer @ A Peace of Mind shares: